Azeng95/MitoSeek/README.md

                         Default =20
 -mbq [int]              Minimum base quality
                         Default =20
--cn                     Estimate relative copy number of input bam(s), does not work with mitochondria targeted sequencing bam files,
+-cn                     Estimate relative copy number of input bam(s), does not work with mitochondria targeted sequencing bam files.
+Note that this is unreliable with exomes (exome enrichment quality will vary from sample to sample) and should only be used for whole-genome sequence data. (-noch to turn off and -ch to turn on)
-                        (-noch to turn off and -ch to turn on) Default = off.
+                        Default = off.
 -sp [int]               Somatic mutation detection threshold,int = percent of alternative allele observed in tumor
                         Default = 5